samsmithnz/TemplateRepoTest/README.md

 # TemplateRepoTest
 a POC to test template repositories

 We will create some branches and see what happens.
-This is the branch A
+This is branch A.